Scopus Video Networks

 About Scopus Video Networks

 Scopus Video Networks (NASDAQ: SCOP) develops, markets, and supports digital video networking solutions that enable network operators to offer advanced video services to their subscribers.
 Scopus solutions support digital television, HDTV, live event coverage, and content distribution.

 Scopus' comprehensive digital video networking solutions offer intelligent video gateways, encoders, decoders, and network management platforms.
 The company's solutions are designed to allow network operators to increase service revenues, improve customer retention, and minimize capital and operating expenses.

 Scopus customers include satellite, cable, and terrestrial operators; broadcasters; and telecom service providers.
 Scopus solutions are used by hundreds of network operators worldwide.
 More information is available at www.scopus.net.

-This press release contains forward-looking statements concerning marketing and operations plans.
+This press release contains forward-looking statements concerning our marketing and operations plans.
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements.
-All forward-looking statements in this press release are made based on management's current expectations and estimates, which involve risks, uncertainties, and other factors that could cause results to differ materially from those expressed in forward-looking statements.
-These statements involve a number of risks and uncertainties including, but not limited to, risks related to the evolving market for digital video in general and the infancy of the video-over-IP in particular and the ability to successfully deploy our IRP-3910 Integrated Receiver Processor and other products, general economic conditions, and other risk factors.
+All forward-looking statements in this press release are made based on management's current expectations and estimates, which involve risks, uncertainties and other factors that could cause results to differ materially from those expressed in forward-looking statements.
+These statements involve a number of risks and uncertainties including, but not limited to, risks related to the evolving market for digital video in general and the infancy of the video-over-IP in particular and the ability to successfully deploy our IRP-3910 Integrated Receiver Processor and other products, general economic conditions and other risk factors.
 Scopus does not undertake any obligation to update forward-looking statements made herein.